oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 The parameters are as follows:

-* `-u`: The username for the administrative user
+* `-u`: The user name for the administrative user
 * `-p`: The password for the administrative user.
 Oracle strongly recommends using a more secure password than the one shown in this example.
 * `-n`: The namespace that the domain will be in.
 * `-d`: The `domainUID` (unique identifier) for the domain.
-* `-s` (optional): The name of the secret to create.
+* `-s`: (Optional) The name of the secret to create.

 ##### Create persistent storage for the domain directory

-Currently SOA domains are only supported with the "domain on persistent storage" model.
-The "domain in image" model is not supported in the SOA preview.
+Currently SOA domains are supported only with the ["domain on persistent storage"]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}) model.
+The ["domain in image"]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}) model is not supported in the SOA preview.

 You must provide persistent storage for the domain, and you must use a storage provider that supports the `ReadWriteMany` access mode.
-If you are using Oracle Container Engine for Kubernetes, this means you need to use the File Storage Service.
-You need to create a File System attached to the same Virtual Cloud Network adnd Subnet as your Kubernetes cluster, and a Mount Point for that File System.
-Once you have completed this, you should have an IP address and path for the persistent storage.
+If you are using the Oracle Container Engine for Kubernetes, this means that you need to use the File Storage Service.
+You need to create a file system attached to the same Virtual Cloud Network and subnet as your Kubernetes cluster, and a mount point for that file system.
+After you have completed this, you should have an IP address and path for the persistent storage.
 For example: `10.0.10.6/soa-fs`.
 You will need this address later.